olivier-2018/dt-exercises/mooc-object-detection/README.md

     💻$ `dts exercises test --sim`

+NB: You may need to stop your `dts exercises lab --vnc` command and rerun without the `--vnc` since we will also use VNC for `dts exercises test`.

-Similar to the last exercises, you can open up the vnc browser and look at the image stream in `rqt_image_view` to gauge the performance of your model.
+Similar to the last exercises, you can open up the noVNC browser and look at the image stream in `rqt_image_view` to gauge the performance of your model.
+In noVNC, click on the `rqt_image_view` icon and in the dropdown menu select `agent/object_detection_node/object_detections_img`.
+This image will show boxes with labels for any objects that are reported by your model.

-TODO: is there a special image that is published that shows the detections?

 You can similarly run your agent on your Duckiebot (if you have a Jetson Nano) using:

     💻$ `dts exercises test -b ![DUCKIEBOT_NAME]`

+You can repeat the procedure above for viewing the detections overlayed on your camera image.

 ## Phase 3: Submit the homework